lydiastepanek/pen-loop-dot-io-archive/src/content/posts/i-built-an-anti-phishing-app-heres-what-i-learned-and-why-i-hate-stripe.md

 <div class="image-caption">One week and fourteen gray hairs later, tada!</div>

 ## Google Marketplace's App Approval Process
-I knew that the app approval process for Apple can take months (although they claim it’s now down to a day).
+I know that the app approval process for Apple can take months (although they claim it’s now down to a day).
 But I’d never developed a Google add-on before, so I was curious how long it would take to get my app reviewed and approved by Google.

 In the end, Google rejected my add-on six times before finally approving it 27 days later.

 ## 🏷️ Why I’m Charging $6/month
 As I ate microwaveable quinoa for the seventh time this week, I made the decision to price my app at $6/month.

-At first, I had decided to price Too Phishy at a low price point in order to attract as many users as possible, so that I could build the AI model of my dreams. $1/month seemed reasonable to me, and would make Too Phishy a steal when compared to Gmail’s other add-on offerings, which go for $3 to $10 a pop per month.
-But then I read this advice from Marc Andreessen:
+At first, I had decided to price Too Phishy at a low price point in order to attract as many users as possible, so that I could build the AI model of my dreams. $1/month seemed reasonable to me, and would make Too Phishy a steal when compared to Gmail’s other add-on offerings, which go for [$3](https://workspace.google.com/marketplace/app/gqueues_for_google_workspace/672546833824) to [$10](https://workspace.google.com/marketplace/app/social_insights_for_gmail/398227766523) a pop per month.
+But then I read [this](https://www.mimiran.com/raise-prices-marc-andressen-says-you-should) advice from Marc Andreessen:

-> “The number one thing – just the theme and we see it everywhere – the number one theme with our companies have when they get really struggling is they are not charging enough for their product.”
+> The number one thing – just the theme and we see it everywhere – the number one theme with our companies have when they get really struggling is they are not charging enough for their product.

 ![](/images/posts/raise_prices.png "raise prices")
 <div class="image-caption">I listened, Marc.</div>